adityaprakash-bobby/SIH2019/README.md

-# Dasboard for MSMEs
+# Dashboard for MSMEs

-It is a project made on the fulfullment for Smart India Hackathon 2019.
-It helps the small companies to analyse and get a look over how their products are performing in the market.
+It is a project made on the fulfillment of Smart India Hackathon 2019.
+It helps the small companies under MSME to analyse and get a look over how their products are performing in the market.
 As well as it helps predict the future demands of the products.

 ## Setup:
 ```bash